 Despite dashboard lights, screaming sounds, longer stopping distances, and squishy brake pedals, many drivers don’t update their brake pads.
 Despite a sufficient amount of brake fluid, it is conceivable that the pads are worn.
 Grinding noises and difficulty stopping are next-level warnings.
 By then, the rotors and other elements of the braking system are damaged, or the car has crashed, increasing the cost of cheap servicing.

-When it comes to brake maintenance, some drivers try to get away with the bare minimum to save cash.
+When it comes to car brake repair and maintenance, some drivers try to get away with the bare minimum to save cash.
 If you have a repair shop, or your neighbor or your friend “pad slaps” your brakes, they will just replace the pads, leading to premature wear and a decrease in vehicle safety.
 A thorough brake job includes checking the brakes, replacing or resurfacing the rotors as necessary, cleaning the calipers, and installing new clips and other hardware.

 A Complete Brake System Service